Areas of ExpertiseArchitecture/History of Modern Architecture/History of American Architecture/Skyscrapers

 M.S.
 Arch., Ph.D.
 Massachusetts Institute of Technology

-Gail Fenske teaches subjects in Art & Architectural History, including the history of modern architecture and American architecture.
-Her courses emphasize architecture’s intersection with broader social and cultural contexts, among them urban, technological, and visual, with the latter incorporating the fine arts, photography, and film.
+Gail Fenske teaches subjects in art and architectural history, including the history of modern architecture; American architecture, urbanism, and landscape; and the introduction to global art and architectural history.
+Her teaching and research emphasize architecture’s intersection with broader social and cultural contexts, among them urban, technological, and visual, with the latter incorporating the fine arts, photography, and film.